-- Legal Description of the Site - Title Report - Insurance carrier's statement of property's insurability in conformance with Rental Housing Production Program Requirements. - If applicable, Relocation Plan prepared in conformance with all applicable Federal and state laws and regulations. - Appraisal Report and Market Study, commissioned by RIHousing. - Documentation of real estate taxes for the development.
-If tax abatement is applicable, or if taxes will be waived, developer should submit supporting documentation from the appropriate authorities. - Letter of commitment and/or final approval documenting the availability of all additional resources, such as CDBG, HOME, AHP, BHRI, etc. - Letter of commitment and/or final approval documenting the award of any Project Based operating assistance (Section 8, HUD 811, etc.) to the development. - Syndication commitment letter, referencing the projected total value of the sale proceeds of the housing tax credits that will be available to the developer and the schedule for advancement of these proceeds. - If applicable, bridge loan commitment letter. - Revised development proforma reflecting final construction, acquisition and soft costs.
-Note that all cost items included in the proforma must be documented and are subject to review and approval by RIHousing. - Developments to be financed under the HUD-HFA Risk Sharing program (including all developments utilizing Section 8 Project Based Assistance) will be required to complete the application documents required by HUD. - Any other outstanding items not submitted with the application for reservation may also be requested at this time.
+- Legal Description of the Site - Title Report - Insurance carrier's statement of property's insurability in conformance with RIHousing Program Requirements. - If applicable, Relocation Plan prepared in conformance with all applicable Federal and state laws and regulations. - Appraisal Report and Market Study (commissioned by RIHousing). - Documentation of real estate taxes for the development.
+If tax abatement is applicable, or if taxes will be waived, developer should submit supporting documentation from the appropriate authorities. - Letter of commitment and/or final approval documenting the availability of all additional resources. - Letter of commitment and/or final approval documenting the award of any Project Based operating assistance (Section 8, HUD 811, etc.) to the development. - Syndication commitment letter, referencing the projected total value of the sale proceeds of the LIHTC that will be available to the developer and the schedule for advancement of these proceeds. - If applicable, bridge loan commitment letter. - Revised development proforma reflecting final construction, acquisition and soft costs.
+Note that all cost items included in the proforma must be documented and are subject to review and approval by RIHousing. - Developments to be financed under the HUD-HFA Risk Sharing program (including all developments utilizing Section 8 Project Based Assistance) must complete the application documents required by HUD. - Any other outstanding items not submitted with the application for reservation may also be requested at this time.